Plastic A newly staged dance work based on the idea of ecological sustainability. What does sustainability have to do with me as an artist?

 The costume shop was able to manipulate the plastic bags in a variety of ways; from clipping to layering, bunching, pleating, gathering, and lining with rigilene.

-To make the bags more easy to sew, I researched a technique where I ironed layers of plastic between 2 pieces of paper.
+To make the bags more easy to sew, I researched a technique where layers of plastic are ironed between two insulating pieces of paper.
 The melted plastic created a more durable textile that didn’t stretch excessively under stress, and was perfect for projects that required flat patterning, like the tailcoat.